0xj0n1/0xj0n1/README.md

 ## 🎓 Education
 - Student in Austria
-- Focus on Software Development and Web Technologies
+- Focus on networking and IT infrastructure
 ---

 ## 📫 Contact